 If you know that your senior dog gets diarrhea from stressful situations like veterinary visits, vaccines or boarding, talk with your veterinarian about pre-treating your dog with probiotics, like Purina Pro Plan Veterinary Diets FortiFlora Probiotic Gastrointestinal Support Dog Supplement, to help prevent this problem.

-Most cases of canine diarrhea are self-limiting, that is, nature takes its course and it clears up on its own in a day or two.
-If the diarrhea doesn’t clear up within 2 to 3 days, then it is time to get the veterinarian involved.
+Most cases of old dog diarrhea (and general canine diarrhea) are self-limiting, that is, nature takes its course and it clears up on its own in a day or two.
+If the diarrhea doesn’t clear up within 48 hours to 72 hours, then it is time to get the veterinarian involved.

 Senior Dog Diarrhea Treatment